 1. Balmy Alley

-Started in the mid-80s, Balmy Alley is long considered to be the ultimate street in the Mission District to viscerally experience the most glorious murals in town.
+Started in the mid-80s, Balmy Alley has long been considered the ultimate street in the Mission District to experience the most glorious murals in town.

 In fact, it has earned the reputation as the mecca for art lovers in San Francisco and often draws huge crowds of onlookers.